axetrodome/troll-css/README.md

 # troll-css
-Lightweight css framework
-inspired by sakura-css
+I shamelessly stole the idea from sakura-css